e-kononenko/AttentionTracking/README.md

 Then we process visible items and understand, how long they were visible.

-If an item is visible longer than minimun viewing time, we add it to the result.
+If an item was visible longer than minimun viewing time, we add it to the result.

 Results are returned in batches with `Combine`.